library-pals/bookmark-action/README.md

 # bookmark-action

 This GitHub action bookmarks websites to a JSON file.
-Pair it with the [iOS Shortcut](shortcut/README.md).
+Pair it with the [iOS Shortcut](shortcut/README.md) or click **Run workflow** from the Actions tab to submit details for the bookmark.

-[Create a respository dispatch event](https://docs.github.com/en/rest/repos/repos#create-a-repository-dispatch-event) with basic information about the bookmark.
+[Create a workflow dispatch event](https://docs.github.com/en/rest/actions/workflows#create-a-workflow-dispatch-event) with basic information about the bookmark.
 The action will then fetch the web page's metadata using [open-graph-scraper](https://www.npmjs.com/package/open-graph-scraper) and add it to your JSON file in your repository, always sorting by the bookmark date.

 <!-- START GENERATED DOCUMENTATION -->